The naturalisation test

 How can I prepare myself for the naturalisation test?

-The best way to prepare for the naturalisation test is by using the interactive list of questions in the Federal Office for Migration and Refugees’ on-line test centre.
+The best way to prepare for the naturalisation test is by using the interactive list of questions in the Federal Office for Migration and Refugees’ online test centre (see the link in the right-hand column of the German-language version of this page).
 After you have attempted each question, the correct answer will be displayed.
 The test consists of a total of 310 questions, of which 300 are general questions and 10 questions relate to the Federal Land in which you live.

 Of course, you can also download the General Catalogue of naturalisation test questions and the lists of questions that relate specifically to individual Federal Länder as pdf documents from the Federal Ministry of the Interior’s web pages on the naturalisation test.
-The sample test paper is also available here as a download.
+The sample test paper is also available here as a download (see right-hand column of the German-language version of this page).

 Preparatory courses for the test